International School Leaders Conference

 As part of Open Ideas at Pearson, which shares independent insights on the big unanswered questions in education, we work with some of the best minds in education – from teachers and technologists, to researchers and big thinkers – to bring their ideas and insights to a wider audience.
 The conference will connect with some of this work.

-Confirmed keynote and guest speakers include:
+Confirmed keynote and guest speakers included:

-As Investment Director, Owen leads the Pearson Ventures investment process and manages the portfolio, serving on the board of 5 investee companies.
+As Investment Director, Owen leads the Pearson Ventures investment process and manages the portfolio, serving on the board of five investee companies.
 Previously he worked as Portfolio Director and Efficacy Director where he worked across the portfolio to improve financial performance and learning outcomes.

 Prior to Pearson, Owen worked as a consultant to ed-tech startups in Latin America, an associate at McKinsey & Co., and as Teach for America corps member in post-Katrina New Orleans.

 Owen holds a dual MBA/MA at the University of Michigan, where he focuses on statistics, education technology, and impact investing.
 He is currently pursuing a PhD at the University of Oxford, focusing on Artificial Intelligence in education, while continuing his role at the Pearson Affordable Learning Fund.
 His research focuses on the potential that recent advances in ‘data science’ have for improving the analysis of student-level educational performance, specifically how large scale assessment of early-stage literacy in low and middle income countries and recent advances in communication technology and artificial intelligence can be used to improve them